 The key is to keep it realistic.
 Based on where you wish to live in and the housing budget you just came up with, start compiling a list of what you want in your first house.
 Begin looking around at houses to find out what are the facilities available within your price range.
-You can also check out the popular real estate portals and explore what you can get.
+You can also check out the famous real estate portals and explore what you can get.
 Remember to give more importance to your needs first; you can splurge on the luxuries later on.

 Get approved for home loan

-In the real estate sector, many deals fall apart because buyers don’t get approved for home loans very easily.
-So there is no point finalizing a deal without getting the thumbs up from the bank.
+In the real estate sector, many deals fall apart because buyers don’t get approved for home loans very quickly.
+So there is no point finalizing an agreement without getting the thumbs up from the bank.
 In fact, you should get pre-approved for a mortgage even before you begin searching for a house.
 Go to three to four different lenders and find out what they can offer and at how much interest rates.
 Compare different lenders and pick the one most suitable for you.
 Financial institutions like banks evaluate your financial standing and then issue the letter saying how much they can lend you.

 Hire a professional home inspector